presence-insights/pi-clientsdk-android/pi-geofence/README.md

         // get the affected geofences
         List<PIGeofence> geofences = event.getGeofences();
         switch(event.getEventType()) {
-            // entered one or more gefoences
+            // entered one or more geofences
             case ENTER:
                 ...
                 break;

-             // exited one or more gefoences
+             // exited one or more geofences
              case EXIT:
                 ...
                 break;